Implications of Local Friendliness violation for quantum causality

-This is an interesting program, and it is making steps towards resolving what one of us called the ``easy problem of Bell''~\cite{Cavalcanti2016}, i.e.~the problem of giving a causal explanation of Bell correlations.
-However, as argued in~\cite{Cavalcanti2016}, quantum causal models (as currently formulated) cannot resolve the ``hard problem of Bell'', namely the measurement problem.
+This is an interesting program, and it is making steps towards resolving what one of us called the ``easy problem of Bell''~\cite{Cavalcanti2016}, i.e., the problem of giving a causal explanation of Bell correlations.
+However, as previously argued by one of us in~\cite{Cavalcanti2016}, quantum causal models (as currently formulated) cannot resolve the ``hard problem of Bell'', namely the measurement problem.
 In the next Section~\ref{sec:LF}, we provide a proof of this assertion, based on the Local Friendliness theorem~\cite{CQD2020}.

-\section{The Local Friendliness theorem}
+\section{The Local Friendliness Theorem}

 Wigner's friend paradox is the quintessential intuition pump for the measurement problem.
 Some recent results have proposed no-go theorems based on extensions of the WFS including multiple observers and entanglement, such as the work by Frauchiger and Renner~\cite{FR2018}.
-However, unlike Bell's theorem, the Frauchiger-Renner theorem is not theory-independent---that is, it makes assumptions specifically related to quantum theory\footnote{More recent work generalises that theorem~\cite{Nurgalieva2019}, highlighting the modal-logical nature of some of its assumptions.
-It could be perhaps said that the Frauchiger-Renner theorem is to the Kochen-Specker theorem~\cite{KS1967} as the LF theorem is to Bell's theorem, in the sense that the first two are expressed in terms of assumptions about (modal) logic, whereas the latter two are expressed in terms of metaphysical assumptions.}.
-The Local Friendliness no-go theorem is based on the Extended Wigner's Friend scenario introduced by \v{C}aslav Brukner \cite{Brukner2017,Brukner2018}.
+However, unlike Bell's theorem, the Frauchiger-Renner theorem is not theory-independent---that is, it makes assumptions specifically related to quantum theory. \red (As an aside: more recent work generalises that theorem~\cite{Nurgalieva2019}, highlighting the modal-logical nature of some of its assumptions.
+It could be perhaps said that the Frauchiger--Renner theorem is to the Kochen--Specker {theorem}~\cite{KS1967} as the LF theorem is to Bell's theorem, in the sense that the first two are expressed in terms of assumptions about (modal) logic, whereas the latter two are expressed in terms of metaphysical assumptions.) \blk The Local Friendliness no-go theorem, \red by contrast, {\em} is theory-independent.
+It \blk is based on the Extended Wigner's Friend scenario introduced by \v{C}aslav \mbox{Brukner \cite{Brukner2017,Brukner2018}.}

-In this scenario, depicted in Fig.~\ref{fig:EWFS}, there are two labs, controlled by Alice and Bob, each of which containing a perfectly isolated lab, with a respective friend inside.
-The friends share a pair of particles prepared in an entangled state, on which they each perform a measurement on a fixed basis, obtaining outcomes $C$ and $D$ respectively.
+In this scenario, depicted in Figure~\ref{fig:EWFS}, there are two labs, controlled by Alice and Bob, each containing a perfectly isolated vault, with a respective friend inside.
+The friends share a pair of particles prepared in an entangled state, on which they each perform a measurement on a fixed basis, obtaining outcomes $C$ and $D$, respectively.
 Alice and Bob have choices of measurements labelled by $X$ and $Y$, with respective outcomes $A$ and $B$.